janis-commerce/export/README.md

 ### API

 Only need to require `ApiExport` and export it.
-It needs to use `LoggedAuthorizer`.

 ```js
 'use strict';